 Katas Raj is located near the Kallar Kahar intersection on the M2 Motorway connecting Islamabad and Lahore.
 The building is located on the side of the road linking Kallar Kahar with Choa Saidan Shah near the village of Dulmial.

-Salt Ranges contains fossils that are still hidden underground.
+Salt Ranges contain fossils that are still hidden underground.
 A number of skeletal bones and spinal cord animals have been found in nearby areas.
-Prehistoric axes and knives made of granite, as well as artefacts such as terracotta bangles and pottery have also been found in the Katasraj area.
+Prehistoric axes and knives made of granite, as well as artifacts such as terracotta bangles and pottery, have also been found in the Katasraj area.
 The latter were found to be similar to those excavated at Harappa, but not yet dated.

 Hindu’s Beliefs for Katas Raj